 Rite Aid also offers excellent benefits that ensure career development.
 These benefits help employees grow professionally by acquiring new and improved skill set and in-depth knowledge of the industry.
 Career benefits include mentoring, leadership and development programs.
 You can also get tuition reimbursements for classes and degrees related to your job.

-Rite Aid does not offer any help with student loan repayment.
-The ’s main focus is on the development and professional growth of its employees.
+Rite Aid does not offer any help with student loan repayment at this time.
+The company’s main focus is on the development and professional growth of its employees.

 Rite Aid offers tuition reimbursement to employees.
-You can get monetary support to get degrees or certifications related to their jobs.
+Employees can get monetary support to get degrees or certifications related to their jobs.

 Student loans and its repayment has become a major issue in the United States of America.
 These loans, at times, even determine the career path students will take.
 Many of them strive to get a job that will help them repay the loans instead of choosing an industry they want.